Rigidity of Oeljeklaus-Toma manifolds: Oeljeklaus-Toma manifolds

 \section{Oeljeklaus-Toma manifolds}

 Oeljeklaus-Toma manifolds \cite{oeljeklaus-toma} provide a beautiful family of examples of compact complex non-K\"ahler manifolds, generalizing Inoue-Bombieri surfaces \cite{inoue}.
-In this section, we briefly recall Oeljeklaus-Toma manifolds definition and main properties from \cite{oeljeklaus-toma}.
+In this section, we briefly recall the construction and main properties of Oeljeklaus-Toma manifolds from \cite{oeljeklaus-toma}.
 See \cite{ornea-vuletescu} and \cite[Section 6 of arXiv version]{parton-vuletescu} for more details and algebraic number theory background.

 Let $K$ be an algebraic number field, namely, a finite extension of $\Q$.
-Then $K\simeq\Q[X]\slash(f)$ as $\Q$-algebras, where $f\in\Z[X]$ is a monic irreducible polynomial of degree $n=[K:\Q]$.
+Then $K\simeq\Q[X]\slash(f)$ as $\Q$-algebras, where $f\in\Q[X]$ is a monic irreducible polynomial of degree $n=[K:\Q]$.
 By mapping $X\mod(f)$ to a root of $f$, the field $K$ admits $n=s+2t$ embeddings in $\C$, more precisely, $s$ real embeddings $\sigma_1,\ldots,\sigma_s\colon K\to \R$, and $2t$ complex embeddings $\sigma_{s+1},\ldots,\sigma_{s+t},\sigma_{s+t+1}=\overline\sigma_{s+1},\ldots,\sigma_{s+2t}=\overline\sigma_{s+t} \colon K\to\C$.
 Note that, for any choice of natural numbers $s$ and $t$, there is an algebraic number field with $s$ real embeddings and $2t$ complex embeddings, \cite[Remark 1.1]{oeljeklaus-toma}.

 Denote by $\mathcal O_K$ the ring of algebraic integers of $K$, namely, elements of $K$ satisfying monic polynomial equations with integer coefficients.
 Note that, as a $\Z$-module, $\mathcal O_K$ is free of rank $n$.
 Denote by $\mathcal O_K^*$ the multiplicative group of units of $\mathcal O_K$, namely, invertible elements in $\mathcal O_K$.
 By the Dirichlet's unit theorem, $\mathcal O_K^*$ is a finitely generated Abelian group of rank $s+t-1$.
 Denote by $\mathcal O_K^{*,+}$ the subgroup of finite index of $\mathcal O_K^*$ whose elements are totally positive units, namely, units being positive in any real embedding: $u\in\mathcal{O}_K^*$ such that $\sigma_j(u)>0$ for any $j\in\{1,\ldots,s\}$.